djcb/gxlib/README.md

 # GXLib

-[GLib](https://developer.gnome.org/glib/) is a library that provides (among others) many of the basic data structures such as lists and hash-tables one needs when programming in C.
+[GLib](https://developer.gnome.org/glib/) is a wonderful library that provides (among others) many of the basic data structures one needs when programming in C, such as lists and hash-tables.

-GXLib is a library that provides extensions to GLib as I'm using for my own programs.
-Since it depends on GLib 2.x, GXLib's versioning also starts with 2.x.
+GXLib is a library that provides extensions to GLib that I'm using for my own programs.
+Since it depends on GLib 2.x (2.38 or later), GXLib's versioning also starts with 2.x.

-So far, there are a number of extensions fo `GList` that allows for using it with a functional flavor, and takes inspiration from [Mozilla's Rust](https://www.rust-lang.org) and [Scheme's SRFI-1](http://srfi.schemers.org/srfi-1/srfi-1.html) and the
+So far, there are a number of extensions fo `GList` that allow for using it with a functional flavor, and takes inspiration from [Mozilla's Rust](https://www.rust-lang.org) and [Scheme's SRFI-1](http://srfi.schemers.org/srfi-1/srfi-1.html) and the